AI Use Cases/Healthcare

 The AI Solution

 Revenue Institute builds a purpose-built AI extraction engine that ingests contracts directly from your contract repository, Veeva Vault, Teams channels, and email archives - then maps every financial obligation, risk clause, and compliance requirement into a live dashboard accessible to finance, revenue cycle, and compliance teams.
-The system uses healthcare-trained language models fine-tuned on 10,000+ actual payer agreements to identify payment term variations, exclusion triggers, prior authorization rules, and penalty clauses with 94%+ accuracy.
+The system uses healthcare-trained AI models tuned on payer agreements - including your own portfolio during implementation - to identify payment term variations, exclusion triggers, prior authorization rules, and penalty clauses, with a confidence score and source citation on every extraction.
 It integrates natively with Epic and Cerner financial modules to flag contract-to-claim mismatches in real time.

 Automated Workflow Execution

 For your Finance & Accounting team, the workflow shifts immediately: instead of manually parsing contracts, coders and revenue cycle managers receive pre-populated risk summaries highlighting payment terms, documentation requirements, and exclusion criteria.
 The system flags high-risk clauses (readmission penalties, bundled payment thresholds, network exclusions) and routes them to a human review queue - humans remain the decision-makers on contract interpretation, but they're reviewing AI-generated summaries instead of raw documents.
-This cuts contract review time from 3 hours to 15 minutes per agreement.
+Review per agreement drops from hours of reading to minutes of verification.

 A Systems-Level Fix